HueyKolowich/startup/README.md

 - **Application elements** - Used good contrast and whitespace.
 - **Application text content** - Consistent fonts.
 - **Application images** - User profile icon and I-spy image have been added and styled.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - Login only works when a name has been provided, the window is redirected to the waitingroom page.
+- **database** - Usernames and authTokens to use the api calls with be stored in the DB, currently authTokens are hard-coded into the scripts and usernames are just set into localstorage.
+- **WebSocket** - I used the setInterval function to periodically increase the other team's score.
+This will be replaced with WebSocket data later.
+- **application logic** - The I-Spy activity pane is now able to be acted upon by two turn phases: set and guess.
+User on phase set will select and object being displayed on the canvas and control switches over to the guess phase (which in the future will be played by a different user).
+They then guess by clicking on the canvas until they locate the correct object that was set.
+Upon a correct guess, score is updated and the phase returns to set.
+Position rankings dynamically updated based on the current score.
+In the waiting room, an api call to videosdk is made for the video confrencing features of the site.